 What you need to know about the names of countries in French is that they normally come with a definite article (masculine or feminine).
 However, they are often dropped, depending on the context and the sentences in which they are used.

 It this lesson you will learn or consolidate, if you have gone through the 1st and 2nd part of my French Lessons for Beginners, the conjugation and use of the two most important verbs in the French language: Etre and Avoir.

-Etre and avoir are essential in constructing the other tenses and structures in the French language (past, future, conditional, perfect)
+Etre and avoir are essential in constructing most of the grammatical structures of the French language (past, future, conditional, perfect, subjunctive)

 Two irregular verbs, which means theyconjugate differently from other verbs

-In both verbs, the second ( tu ) and the third( il/elle ) person singular are pronounced in the same way (although they are written a bit differently)
+In both verbs, the second ( tu ) and the third( il/elle ) person singular are pronounced in the same way (although they are written in a different way)

 Learn how to introduce yourself in French, tell your name, your age and where you are from.
 You will also see how to ask simple questions in French, basic French conjugation, the verb to be (être), to have (avoir), to be called (s'appeler) and you will discover names of different nationalities in French.
 You will also have your first lesson on French phonetics: how to correctly pronounce je, j'ai, tu and d'où.

 Comment t’appelles-tu ? – Je m’appelle José.
 Es-tu espagnol ? – Oui, je suis espagnol.
 Je viens de Barcelone.
 Quel âge as-tu ? – J’ai21 ans.
 Et toi ?
 Moi, je m’appelle Julien, j’ai 25 ans et je suis français.
 Je viens deBordeaux.

 Comments on French grammar, vocabulary, phonetics.

 Grammar: Basic Conjugation